antoncl/libTemplateEngine/src/doc/mainpage.md

+[TOC]

 # Introduction {#introduction}
-libTemplateEngine is a simple unicode aware templating engine.
+libTemplateEngine is a simple unicode awawre templating engine.

 In the simplest form, the engine will use a dictionary to expand named values contained in a template.
 E.g.